GENERAL FAQs | About .tel

 As an example, should Noel (a first name, a town in Missouri, a hurricane, a company in Columbia, and a poetical English word for Christmas) be associated with the string Nöl (using German rules), or with Nöel (Christmas in French and other languages)?
 Conversely, is Nöl associated with Noel, or with Nol?
 Also, should Nöel be associated with Noeel (again applying German language rules)?

 Trying to apply these conflicting rules to block registration attempts for “associated” words would raise many questions and the confusion that would bring would not help anyone.
 Without checking every name in advance against dictionaries for each language, it is not possible to come to single, unambiguous, clear and fair answer.
-As the result would still be subjective, Telnic continues to treat each domain name as a separate item, and allocates names on a first-come, first-served basis.
-After much research, Telnic has concluded that this is the most equitable solution for all community members.
+As the result would still be subjective, Telnames continues to treat each domain name as a separate item, and allocates names on a first-come, first-served basis.
+After much research, Telnames has concluded that this is the most equitable solution for all community members.